+- Review of governance and financial management.

+- Review of banking.

 - Review of payroll & expenses.

 - Review of income.

 - Review of assets.

 On a quarterly basis, the auditor reports to the Board of Trustees through the Audit and Risk Committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.